Patawomeck Indian Tribe of Virginia: History

+Members of the Patawomeck Indian Tribe of Virginia.

 Robert "Two Eagles" Green was the chief of the tribe from its reorganization until 2013, when he retired and became Chief Emeritus.
 Green was an adviser to the filmmakers of The New World (2005), about the colony at Jamestown and the Native American peoples and cultures encountered by the colonists.
 Green appeared in the film in a non-speaking role; his son Jason Green also appeared as a Powhatan warrior.
 However, racism in Virginia caused many families to hide their Indian ancestry.
 The Patawomecks provided the filmmakers with numerous wild turkey feathers and deer antlers to create authentic clothing for the Native American characters in the film.
 Green also portrayed Powhatan in the episode "Pocahontas Revealed" (2007) of PBS's Nova.

 In 2013, Green was succeeded as chief by John Lightner.
 Today the tribe has approximately 2,300 members, most of whom live in Stafford County within ten miles of Patawomeck.
 In 2014, the tribe worked with Stafford High School to make the school's "Indian" mascot more representative of Virginia Indians.
 In 2019, John Lightner was succeeded by Charles Bullock as Chief.

 Activities

 The organization opened the Patawomeck Museum and Cultural Center in Fredericksburg in 2023.
 Stafford County leased an 1890s brick farmhouse on 17-acres of land to the organization for $1 a year as part of a ten-year lease.
+The lease was terminated in 2025 due to a lack of documentation of the tribe's origins.
 Local businesses and foundations have provided grants to fund the restoration of the farmhouse.

 Status

+In 2023, then-Representative Abigail Spanberger introduced a bill in the House of Representatives, co-sponsored by Representatives Jen Kiggans and Jennifer Wexton, for the Patawomeck Indian Tribe of Virginia to be federally recognized.